-The tool also offer electronic signatures and payments, and users can save their form drafts and return later to finish them.
+The tool also offers electronic signatures and payments, and users can save their form drafts and return to finish them.

 FormSite has all the essential features you need for cranking out some quick "prototypical" web forms.
 As one of the more basic form builders, it’s often used for simple contact or feedback forms.

 The tool also has a number of pricing plans that can suit your specific business needs.
-The free version offers 5 forms each month with 10 results per form.
+The free version offers five forms each month with 10 results per form.